pidifytech/qubes-doc/configuration/vpn.md

 Using a ProxyVM to set up a VPN client gives you the ability to:

-- Separate your VPN credentials from your NetVM.
+- Isolate your VPN credentials from your Network VM and the Internet.
-- Separate your VPN credentials from your AppVM data.
+- Isolate your VPN credentials from downstream AppVMs.
 - Easily control which of your AppVMs are connected to your VPN by simply setting it as a NetVM of the desired AppVM.
+- Put firewall restrictions on tunnel traffic without adding another ProxyVM.

+In Qubes R4.0, an AppVM that 'provides networking' takes the place of ProxyVM, although they function in the same roles.
+Here the term 'ProxyVM' will be used to refer to both this type of R4.0 qube as well as its R3.2 counterpart.

 Set up a ProxyVM as a VPN gateway using NetworkManager
 ------------------------------------------------------